 That depends.
 A manager/executive is likely to teach a successor to approach things the way the manager/executive does.
 The organization might find that desirable or it might not.

-Also, it’s helpful to remember that the position – or the function the position is part of – might be projected to change significantly.
+Also, it’s helpful to remember that reorganizations are fairly frequent and that position – or the function the position is part of – might change significantly in the future or disappear.
+Something likely to happen in the near future in many organizations.
 That could limit the value of what the incumbent has to teach.
 It also highlights the need for employee to look beyond the specifics of the current position and be prepared to develop additional knowledge and skills as that information becomes available.

 The blockage dilemma